infinum/android-handbook/Project architecture/MVVM.md

 ### Flows

 Flows are conceptually a stream of data which flows in a pipe and can be computed asynchronously.
 On both ends of that pipe, there is a producer and a consumer running on coroutines.
 Flows are built on top of coroutines and they can provide multiple values.
-Since suspend functions return only a single value, flows come in handy when we need to emit multiple values sequentially.
+Suspend functions return only a single value and flows come in handy when we need to emit multiple values sequentially.

 ### StateFlow and SharedFlow